samsonhumber/w9_frontend-project-room-21-sam/README.md

 ### App

-State for the app is set in `App.js` and all handler functions and fetch requests to our API are currently performed inside of this file. `App.js` also returns the main components of the front-end and hands down the necessary props.
+All handler functions are currently performed inside of this file. `App.js` also returns the main components of the front-end and hands down the necessary props.

 ### Biography